Code-Institute-Submissions/My-Dream-Holiday/README.md

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to find information about new places and destinations
-        1. These are clearly shown in the banner message.(in this days the message releted to Corona Virus)
+        1. These are clearly shown in the banner message.(in these days the message related to Corona Virus)
         2. TUser can go directly to the Travel Magazine page where he can find information about different touristic places.

-    2. As a Returning Visitor, I want to find best deals and packages for my dram trip.
+    2. As a Returning Visitor, I want to find the best deals and packages for my dram trip.
-        1. These are clearly shown in the banner message.(in this days the message releted to Corona Virus).
+        1. These are clearly shown in the banner message.(in these days the message related to Corona Virus).
-        2. User can go directly to the Destinations page where all destinations and packages will be available.
+        2. The user can go directly to the Destinations page where all destinations and packages will be available.
         3. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

     3. As a Returning Visitor, I want to find the best way to get in contact with Dream Holiday with any questions I may have.